 - A. Applicability.
 Section 4.06.02 applies to Data Center Uses.
 In addition to any other applicable requirements of Chapter 10, applicants must submit materials at the time of submission of a Site Plan that includes any information necessary to evaluate conformance with standards in Section 4.06.02.
-Conditional or final Site Plan approval is contingent upon the applicant demonstrating conformance to standards in Section 4.06.02 and other standards of the Zoning Ordinance. - B. Data Center Use-Specific Standards.
-Data centers must meet the Façade Standards in Table 4.06.02-1 and the General Site Design Standards in Table 4.06.02-3 (refer to Figure 4.06.02-1). - 1.
-Façades.
-Façade Standards are provided in Table 4.06.02-1.
+Conditional or final Site Plan approval is contingent upon the applicant demonstrating conformance withto standards in Section 4.06.02 and other standards of the Zoning Ordinance. - 5.
+Data Centers in the TC Zoning District.
+Section 4.06.02 3 applies to proposed Data Center Use-Specific Standards.
+Data Center Uses in the TC Zoning District only.
+In the TC Zoning District, Data Center usescenters must meet the following standards:

+a.
+Façade Standards in Table 4.06.02-1 Data Center Facade Standards;

+b.
+Table 4.06.02-2 and the General Site Design Standards: 4.06.02-2.e.
+Utilities Standards, only; and c.-\in Table 4.06.02-3 TC Data Center Standards; and